dscorbett/duployan-font/docs/user-documentation.md

 ## Limitations

-Noto Sans Duployan requires HarfBuzz 2.7.3 and later.
+Noto Sans Duployan requires HarfBuzz 8.1.0 or later.
 It does not work in other shaping engines.

 Duployan is unusual in that, although it is a left-to-right script,